Wheeler Field (Virginia Beach)

-Wheeler Field was a proposed 5,000-seat baseball park in Virginia Beach, Virginia.
+Wheeler Field was a proposed 5,000-seat ballpark in Virginia Beach, Virginia.
 It was supposed to host the Virginia Beach Neptunes of the Atlantic League of Professional Baseball, an unspecified team in a summer wooden-bat league, and a junior college team from Tidewater Community College's Virginia Beach campus.
 Wheeler Capital, a limited liability company that specializes in venture capital financing and small business loans throughout the Mid-Atlantic states, purchased the naming rights for the stadium for an undisclosed amount through 2025.

 History

 In February 2014, Virginia Beach Professional Baseball received city council approval for a ballpark near the Virginia Beach Sportsplex with completion expected by April 2015.
 The proposal included a 60000 sqft building designed for Sentara sports medicine, team offices, and 13 recreational athletic fields surrounding Wheeler Field.
 Subsequent changes deferred three of the fields to a later second phase of the project with the ballpark opening in 2017 and the entire project estimated to cost $37 million.